DanielTakeshi/Paper_Notes/mcmc/Large-Scale_Distributed_Bayesian_Matrix_Factorization_using_Stochastic_Gradient_MCMC.md

 They test using the Netflix dataset and the Yahoo music dataset.
 I know the Netflix data so it would be interesting to see how their performance compares to that of SMF in BIDMach.

+Maybe I should be using the Yahoo dataset?

 ## Thoughts and Takeaways